An Introduction to MongoDB — SitePoint

 Basic Database Operations

-Enter the Mongo shell if you haven’t already:
+Enter the Mongo shell if you haven’t already (by typing

 [mj@localhost ~]$ mongo

-That’s awesome, but what if we want a new database?
+Let’s start off by creating a database to work with.
 To create a database, MongoDB has a

 use DATABASE_NAME command:

->use exampledb
+> use exampledb

 switched to db exampledb